Dubai Police

 - Alcohol - drinking alcohol is only legally permitted in the UAE in certain restricted situations.
 Being drunk or intoxicated in public is an offence, so if you've had a drink before reporting a crime of any sort, it is possible your drinking activity comes under investigation even if it is unrelated.

 - Reporting theft by a maid - if the maid was employed illegally (part-time from another sponsor for example), it's a bit of a lottery how things will turn out.
-The police could arrest the reporter for illegal employment of the maid, and that might mean a large fine and jail sentence.
+The police could arrest the person reporting the theft, for illegal employment of the maid, and that might mean a large fine and jail sentence.
 The maid will also be in trouble of course for working illegally.

 - Reporting a burglary or theft when alcohol is in the house or apartment - many UAE residents don't have an alcohol licence.
 This is one situation which is a good reason for having one.
 If the police turn up to investigate the burglary and see your alcohol stash, they may or may not ask to see an alcohol licence.
 Our best guess is that it's unlikely otherwise we'd expect to have seen a much larger number of incidents reported, or talked about, along those lines.
 But it's still a risk.